HR-CMGT/MGDD-unity/spritesheets.md

 - Make sure the timeline has 10 frames.
 Sometimes Unity places an extra frame after the 1 minute mark.
 Delete that frame.
 - Press play

+### Controlling Link
+Attach the "MoveLink" script to link, and run the game.
+You can control link with the arrow keys.
+Note that the animation always shows link moving right.

 ### Create the other three animations
 You can use this shortcut to create the other three animations: Link walking left, Link walking down, Link walking up.
 - Click the desired frames in the Assets pane by holding shift and clicking the first and last image.